A Letter from Our Founder, Jamie Dooley

 A Call to Lead

 Leaders are molded by challenge and polished by grace.
 To the healthcare-based hygienists who have spent hours on Zoom with me, guided our curriculum development, taught in our programs, performed peer reviews, and advised our board — please know how grateful I am for you and your leadership.
 NNHH would not exist without your willingness to take imperfect action, learn "by firehose," and share your knowledge gracefully.
 We can only rise when we do so together.
 You are who I model myself after every day.
-When imposter syndrome creeps in — and it does regularly — I remember your challenges and I pick myself back up.
+When imposter syndrome creeps in, I remember your challenges and I pick myself back up.
 I do this for you, and for all the patients we have not been able to serve — those who may have died on paper from a heart attack or stroke, but whose untreated periodontal disease was the engine feeding the inflammatory fire.

 We are all called to lead something, somewhere in our lives.
 If you are reading this today, it is your sign to trust your intuition and act on that small, still voice that calls from your heart — just as the pioneers of these roles did decades ago.
 Many of us carry the neurological imprint of workplace trauma — chronic stress, diminished confidence, and a nervous system conditioned to shrink — and it is important to name it, because that imprint is not a character flaw; it is a physiological response to an environment that was never designed to honor our full capacity.
+I know many of you are thinking, "Maybe this is just the best it gets."
+I promise you that if you hold on a little longer, expanded career pathways will be open for you.
+The fastest way to get there is to create one for yourself, now.

 The Power of Your Heart in Career Expansion and Enjoyment

 As a trauma-informed coach, I can tell you from my own experience — and from the hundreds of hygienists I have had the privilege of mentoring over the years — that when you learn to listen to your heart over the noise of your thoughts, everything shifts.
-Your heart holds a wisdom that your mind will always try to talk you out of.
+An open heart holds wisdom that your mind will always try to talk you out of.
 It knows your purpose before you can articulate it.
 It knows when to stay and when to go.
 It knows what you are worth.
 When you begin to lead from that place, you will not just enjoy your career — you will enjoy your life again.

 This is no longer a pipe dream.
 We are here.
 This is the year of the RDH!